jlopesoares/PostalCode/README.md

 ## To Run

  1. Open PostalCode.xcodeproj
- 2. Wait for the download of Swift Package Dependencies
+ 2. Wait for the download of Swift Package Dependencies and files processing stage
  3. Run the project on simulator or device

 ## Notes